cmc-aau/hpc-docs/docs/storage.md

 If you would need more space for temporary data on compute nodes that have no extra local scratch space, or you need even more temporary space than there's available on local scratch space, it's possible to place it on the Ceph network storage as well.
 However, if you choose to do so, please see the [best practices](#avoid-small-files-at-all-costs) below.
 It can simply be done by for example setting the environment variable `TMPDIR` early in the batch script by adding a line, fx `export TMPDIR=${HOME}/tmp`.
 Ensure no conflicts can occur within the folder(s) if you run multiple jobs on multiple different compute nodes at once.

-## Storage quota
-There is currently no storage quota set, but you can see the storage used of your home folder by running `storagequota`, which is also run on login.

 ## Storage policy
 **Your data - your responsibility!**